 And much more.

 FREQUENTY ASKED QUESTIONS (FAQ) :

 1. What size of organizations uses payroll software?

 SME's, startups, and organizations with employees ranging from 25 to 5000 can adapt to HR software which consists of payroll, attendance tracking, leaves management, performance tracking and much more.

 2. Is payroll software customizable?

 Yes.
-Some payroll software like sumHR offer a high degree of configurability and scope of customization to company-specific requirements.
+Some payroll software like sumHR offers a high degree of configuration and scope of customization to company-specific requirements